airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/5/10.png)

-It changed the integer in the header, but we also got the base64 from the pcap!
+It changed the integer in the header, but we also got the same base64-encoded key from the original PCAP!
 But why?
 Because lost into wild, `t8.exe` encrypts the string *"ahoy"* with the random integer (for some reason, it does it on 64bits for every single character).

 Because of our incredible laziness, we decided to put a breakpoint at the output of the HTTP response decryption:

 ![](/images/flareon9/5/11.png)

+`i_s33_you_m00n@flare-on.com`

 We made it!